Rae291/Animals-in-Africa/README.md

 # Animals-in-Africa
 It is a SwiftUI iPhone and iPad application that uses local JSON data to show information, map, pictures and videos of various animals in Africa.
+It is designed specifically for dark mode.
 It has the following Tab Views:

 1. Browse Tab:
 https://user-images.githubusercontent.com/107467793/209448586-05106805-0ab0-404f-a61b-21689dbd1dd6.mp4